Monk Fruit Sweetener: Discover the Amazing Benefits and Explore Healthy Recipes

 - Serve and enjoy.

 People craving chocolate chip cookies do not have to give in and eat an unhealthy cookie loaded with processed junk.
-As long as the right ingredients are used, a chocolate chip cookie can be a reasonably healthy treat.
+A chocolate chip cookie can be a reasonably healthy treat with the right ingredients.
 This recipe uses a combination of almond flour, dark chocolate, and monk fruit sweetener to create delicious cookies that even those not on a diet will love.

 - 1/3 cup monk fruit sweetener